 The License Agreement provides for the cross-license of certain patents, technical information, and trademarks between the Company and Eontec.
-In particular, the Company granted to Eontec a paid-up, royalty-free, perpetual license to the Company's patents and related technical information to make, have made, use, offer to sell, sell, export and import products in certain geographic areas outside of North America and Europe.
-In turn, Eontec granted to the Company a paid-up, royalty-free, perpetual license to Eontec's patents and related technical information to make, have made, use, offer to sell, export and import products in certain geographic areas outside of specified countries in Asia.
-The license granted by the Company to Eontec is exclusive (including to the exclusion of the Company) in the countries of Brunei, Cambodia, China (P.R.C and R.O.C.), East Timor, Indonesia, Japan, Laos, Malaysia, Myanmar, Philippines, Singapore, South Korea, Thailand and Vietnam.
+In particular, the Company granted to Eontec a paid-up, royalty-free, perpetual license to the Company's patents and related technical information to make, have made, use, offer to sell, sell, export, and import products in certain geographic areas outside of North America and Europe.
+In turn, Eontec granted to the Company a paid-up, royalty-free, perpetual license to Eontec's patents and related technical information to make, have made, use, offer to sell, sell, export, and import products in certain geographic areas outside of North America and Europe.
+In turn, Eontec granted to the Company a paid-up, royalty-free, perpetual license to Eontec's patents and related technical information to make, have made, use, offer to sell, sell, export, and import products in certain geographic areas outside of specified countries in Asia.
+The license granted by the Company to Eontec is exclusive (including to the exclusion of the Company) in the countries of Brunei, Cambodia, China (P.R.C and R.O.C.), East Timor, Indonesia, Japan, Laos, Malaysia, Myanmar, Philippines, Singapore, South Korea, Thailand, and Vietnam.
 The license granted by Eontec to the Company is exclusive (including to the exclusion of Eontec) in North America and Europe.
 The cross-licenses are non-exclusive in geographic areas outside of the foregoing exclusive territories.